geoffcorey/geoffcorey.github.io/_posts/2016-10-17-migrating-from-wordpress-to-jekyll.md

 code.
 As of time of this writing, I am still cleaning up links and images.

 Next I followed github.io's instructions to setup my personal page.
-I decided to use [Lagom's Theme](https://github.com/swanson/lagom) which is nice a minimal.
+I decided to use [Lagom's Theme](https://github.com/swanson/lagom) which is a nice minimal theme.

 After installation, copying _posts over and editing them to add syntax highlighting I was ready to redirect the old articles to the new.
 I used another plugin